 5. Cyber Security Collaboration and Information Sharing

 Mid-market companies in Australia can benefit from collaborating with industry peers and government agencies to share cyber security threat intelligence.
 Information sharing facilitates early detection of emerging threats and provides insights into best practices and mitigation strategies.
+If you experience a breach, reporting it to the Australian Cyber Security Centre within 12 hours after you become aware of the incident.
+You can do so here: Report a Cyber Security Incident with the ACSC

 Many mid-market companies may not have the internal resources or expertise to handle complex cyber security challenges effectively.
-Engaging with reputable cyber security partners can provide access to expert advice, threat intelligence and advanced security technologies.
-Partnering with Managed Security Service Providers (MSSPs) allows mid-market companies to outsource some or all of their cyber security functions, enhancing their security posture without straining their budgets.
+Engaging with reputable IT security company who can become your cyber security partner will provide access to expert advice, threat intelligence and advanced security technologies.

 7. Fostering a Cyber Security-Aware Culture